-In 2021, the King County Consortium and the local Continuum of Care transferred the operations of the Coordinated Entry for All (CEA) system for homeless housing opportunities to the King County Regional Housing Authority.
+In 2022, the King County Regional Homeless Authority operated the local Continuum of Care including Coordinated Entry (CE) system.
 Progress is ongoing in making the system more effective and efficient.
 Several key parts of this work include determining how to prioritize people who are experiencing homelessness while addressing racial equity, developing effective and culturally sensitive outreach, overcoming barriers to people obtaining housing, and reducing screening and other barriers identified.

-Along with the ongoing coordinated entry work, the Housing Connector, based in Seattle, works directly with private market and nonprofit housing providers to create a bridge that connects private property owners and managers to those most in need of housing.
+Along with the ongoing coordinated entry work, the Housing Connector, works directly with private market and nonprofit housing providers to create a bridge that connects private property owners and managers to those most in need of housing.
 They use a housing platform to share information about low barrier vacant units and renters who receive ongoing support.